Viaplay Group: TV services

 The sports channels available in the different Scandinavian countries differ somewhat depending on different rights held for different markets and different business agreements.

 The following channels are available in each country:

 Radio

-Viaplay Group owns several radio networks and stations in Sweden and Norway:
+Viaplay Group owns several radio stations in Sweden and P4 Group in Norway:

 Viaplay Studios

+Viaplay Studios (formerly known as MTG Studios and later NENT Studios) is a Sweden television production division of Viaplay Group.